 It has been identified as an area of need where innovative approach and partnership funding could be part of the solution.

-The reason we believe that is has only been given a medium priority on the list is due to the small population levels compared to areas that are included on the list as a High priority.
+The reason is has only been given a medium priority on the list is due to the small population levels compared to areas that are included on the list as a High priority.

 So what does this mean?